wmo-im/wis2box-training/documentation/docs/cheatsheets/docker.md

 The typical Docker workflow involves creating and building **images**, which are then run as live **containers**.

-When running the wis2box software, Docker is used to run the suite of services that make up the WIS2 software using pre-built images.
+Docker is used to run the suite of services that make up wis2box using pre-built images.

 ### Image management